Looking to beat the BMAT?

-There often isn’t time to check, so you’ll have to push your speed up to get this valuable time.
+There often isn’t time to check your work, so you’ll have to push your speed up to get this valuable time.

 If you can do it during preparation, it’ll be possible during your actual exam.
 This will give you an extra 5 minutes to check your answers and try any questions you had to skip.